 - the physical work required to divert a footpath can involve the removal of obstructions, clearing vegetation and overhanging branches, installing bridges and culverts, carrying out drainage works, surface construction and installation of gates.
 If you intend to carry out any of the necessary work yourself you will have to agree to deliver it according to any specifications we require and within a stated deadline.
 The Council can, if required, undertake any works which are required and the costs incurred will be charged back to you.

-You should be aware that under S257 of the Town & Country Planning Act 1990, the Council may make an order to stop up or divert a footpath/bridleway only if it is satisfied:
+You should be aware that under S257 of the Town and Country Planning Act 1990, the Council may make an order to stop up or divert a footpath/bridleway only if it is satisfied:

 - that it is necessary to do so to enable development to be carried out in accordance with planning permission granted by the Council under Part III of the Act